-At the end of the session both users will have all the information attached to its local copy.
-This information represents the state of the collaborative visualization session and can be persisted in a file to recreate the scenario in the future.
+At the end of the session both users will have all the information in their local copy.
+This information represents the state of the collaborative visualization session and can be stored in a file to recreate the scenario in the future.